LAN Security Assessment (LANSA)

 Highlights

-• Scanning to create a baseline of vulnerabilities and security risks
+• Baseline scanning to identify vulnerabilities and security risks.

-• Manual validation to eliminate false positives, confirm findings
+• Manual validation to confirm findings and eliminate false positives.

-• Penetration testing through custom-designed and pre-existing exploits to test real severity
+• Penetration testing with custom-designed and known exploits to determine actual severity.

 Targets